Academany/FabAcademy-Assessment/composites.md

 # Composites
+Read the material safety data sheet (MSDS) and technical data sheet (TDS) for the resins that you're using

 Design and make a 3D mould (~ft2 /30x30cm), and produce a fibre composite part in it

 ## Learning outcomes: